How to Provide Positive, Meaningful Feedback to Your Foreign Language Students

 In addition to instructor-led corrective feedback, peer-led corrective feedback is also possible.
 This is where students, working in pairs or in groups, help each other to learn by giving appropriate prompts, asking appropriate questions or providing appropriate explanations, when necessary.

-The 4 Basic Types of Positive Language Feedback
+Positive Language Feedback Techniques

 There are four generally agreed upon types of positive language feedback: acceptance, acknowledgment, rephrasing and repetition.
 Here, the goal is to encourage the student to continue speaking, writing or otherwise using the target language or to indicate that the student’s utterance is correct or being understood.

-• Acknowledgement is any type of non-verbal communication, such as nodding or shaking of the head, making certain positive facial expressions such as smiling, giving a similar cultural-specific gesture or using verbal communication to indicate that you are listening and comprehending the language output.
-Examples of verbal communication could be “uh-huh,” “mmm” or any similarly appropriate word or phrase in the target language.
+This is non-verbal feedback, such as nodding or shaking of the head, making certain positive facial expressions such as smiling, giving a similar cultural-specific gesture or using verbal communication to indicate that you are listening and comprehending the student.

 Students, as well as instructors, can give positive feedback, and students should be especially sensitive to indicating that they are listening to their partner or within their group (i.e. using acceptance and acknowledgement as often as possible).
 Instructors can both model and explicitly discuss these types of feedback for their students.

-Providing Meaningful Language Feedback in Oral Activities
+Meaningful Language Feedback Methods for Oral Activities

 Ideally you’ll want to create a situation where your feedback will help the students to correct themselves.
 With that in mind, let’s consider a few specific feedback strategies and accompanying language scenarios that might occur in a typical classroom to see how these situations might play out.